eliottjohnson/Obsidian-Vault/Fellowship/Quadrupole scan/MWPC quadrupole scan.md

 ### at 13h32m52s -0.0 to -0.06

-At 13:43 I remove the vertical correctors to center the beam vertically on the MWPC
+At 13:43 I **remove the vertical correctors** to centre the beam vertically on the MWPC

 ### at 13h45m29s